 How Mohs Surgery Differs from Other Skin Cancer Removal Techniques

 Of course, Mohs skin cancer surgery is only one of several skin cancer removal procedures.
 While Mohs is the gold standard for many patients, every patient with skin cancer has unique needs and healing journeys, especially depending on how advanced the skin cancer is.
 It bears repeating over and over again: the earlier we catch the skin cancer, the higher the chance of total recovery is.
-At Apex Dermatology, our skilled, compassionate team of skin cancer experts will use the skin cancer treatment (or combination of treatments) suited to give you the best outcome in terms of survival while minimizing scars.
+At Apex Skin, our skilled, compassionate team of skin cancer experts will use the skin cancer treatment (or combination of treatments) suited to give you the best outcome in terms of survival while minimizing scars.
 Some of these other skin cancer removal techniques include:

 Cryosurgery